miikaah/musa/README.md

 #### Frontend

-- feat: Add progress meter from initial scan
 - feat: Persist volume to localStorage
 - feat: Show pause icon in playlist when paused
+- feat: Add progress meter from initial scan
 - fix: Bug where playback resumes from beginning after pausing
-- feat: Parse year to date if the date is an ISO date
 - feat: Restart currently paused song from beginning by double clicking playlist item
+- feat: Generate playlist (genre, random)
+- feat: Support replaygain album gain
+- feat: Persist playlist
+- feat: Multiple playlists
 - feat: Add a view that recommends random music from library and shows them nicely
-- feat: Support replaygain album gain

 #### Backend

-- feat: Add watchers for add / remove of files in library
+- feat: Add watchers for adding & removing of files in library
+- feat: Parse year from date if the date is an ISO date
 - feat: Send progress info to frontend
-- feat: Persist playlist
-- feat: Multiple playlists

 #### Playlist